Bermuda Buses

 Bus service is widely available throughout Bermuda and many visitors find it a convenient way to navigate the area.
 Fares are considerably less expensive than taxis, and an abundance of routes helps connect passengers to all parts of the island.

+Buzzers are available and should be used to notify the driver of your intended stop.
 It is important for riders to note that buses stop only if a passenger has requested the stop or if there are people waiting.
 If you are unsure about where you'll need to get off, tell the bus driver your destination when you board.
 They usually do not mind calling out stops upon arrival.

 For more information about schedules and routes please refer to Bermuda's Public Transportation Board online or by telephone at (441) 292-3851.